luke-chang/js-spatial-navigation/README.md

   + `direction`: `'left'`, `'right'`, `'up'` or `'down'`
   + `selector`: (optional) [Selector](#selector-1) (without @ syntax)

 Moves the focus to the given `direction` based on the rule of SpatialNavigation.
-The first element matches `selector` is regarded as the origin.
+The first element matching `selector` is regarded as the origin.
 If `selector` is omitted, SpatialNavigation will move the focus based on the currently focused element.

 #### `SpatialNavigation.makeFocusable([sectionId])`